AlexArnstein/donosti_rules/README.md

 # Basic HTML website for downloading Donosti flat rules
 ## Update rules by updating documents only - website itself can be kept static
 ## Designed for smartphones - flags scale poorly for wide screens
+## Repo must be kept public for GitHub Pages to host site!